MansourJouya/DesignPattern-Prototype/README.md

 5. Open a pull request.

 ## License
 This project is licensed under the MIT License.
-See the [LICENSE file](LICENSE.txt) for details.
+See the [LICENSE](LICENSE.txt) file for details.

 ## Contact
-For any inquiries, feel free to reach out at jouya.m@gmail.com.
+For any inquiries, feel free to reach out at